slcs-jsc/jurassic/docs/manual/performance.md

 ### Jacobians

 Kernel calculations require evaluating sensitivities with respect to each retrieved parameter.
-This typically increases runtime by a factor
+In JURASSIC this is done by finite differences, so runtime typically increases by a factor of:
-of:

 - **O(N_state)** relative to a pure forward run.

-Analytic Jacobians significantly reduce this overhead compared to finite-difference approaches, but kernel runs remain substantially more expensive than forward simulations.
+Because the Jacobians are evaluated by repeated forward-model calls, kernel runs remain substantially more expensive than pure forward simulations.

 ---